trinodb/trino/presto-docs/src/main/sphinx/security/ldap.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you encounter any SSL related errors when running Presto CLI, you can run CLI using ``-Djavax.net.debug=ssl`` parameter for debugging.
 You should use the Presto CLI executable jar to enable this.
-Eg:
+E.g.:

 .. code-block:: none